wix-incubator/wix-code-docs/wix-ecom-backend/wix-ecom-backend/Cart/guides/cart-conversion.md

 # Stores to eCommerce Cart Conversion Table

-To help with migration from the soon-to-be deprecated [Stores Cart API](https://www.wix.com/velo/reference/wix-stores/cart) to the eCommerce [Cart](https://www.wix.com/velo/reference/wix-ecom-backend/cart?branch=autodocs-wix-ecom-backend) and [Current Cart](https://www.wix.com/velo/reference/wix-ecom-backend/currentcart?branch=autodocs-wix-ecom-backend) APIs, refer to the table below for changes in name and/or location.
+To help with migration from the [Stores Cart API](https://www.wix.com/velo/reference/wix-stores/cart) to the eCommerce [Cart](https://www.wix.com/velo/reference/wix-ecom-backend/cart?branch=autodocs-wix-ecom-backend) and [Current Cart](https://www.wix.com/velo/reference/wix-ecom-backend/currentcart?branch=autodocs-wix-ecom-backend) APIs, refer to the table below for changes in name and/or location.

 Certain information that used to be held in the Cart is now kept in the Checkout and/or Order.
-These properties are indicated in the table below, with more information available in the [Stores Cart to eCommerce Checkout Conversion Table - LINK NEEDED](LINK).
+These properties are indicated in the table below, with more information available in the [Stores Cart to eCommerce Checkout Conversion Table](https://www.wix.com/velo/reference/wix-ecom-backend/checkout/checkout-object-conversion?branch=autodocs-wix-ecom-backend).

+The address object used in the eCommerce APIs is slightly different to the one used in the Stores APIs.
+For more details, refer to the [address object conversion table](https://www.wix.com/velo/reference/wix-ecom-backend/order/address-object-conversion-table?branch=autodocs-wix-ecom-backend).

 Fields that remain with the same name, in the same location, and with no changes in behavior are marked with an asterisk (*).